DataReply/korganizer-reference/README.md

 12. release defaults specified alongside the release in the app file

-The tree view of values specified inside this reference prohect is given by:
+The tree view of values specified inside this reference project is given by:

 ```
-.
 ├── defaults
 │   ├── layer-base
 │   │   ├── monitoring